 You should call the emergency services if:

-- Anyone has left the scene without leaving their details
+• Anyone has been injured • The road is blocked • Anyone has left the scene without leaving their details

-Collect the following information:
+Collect the following information following the accident:

 Provide your own details to anyone who has reasonable grounds for requesting it.

 You should always inform your car insurance company about an accident as soon as possible, even if you don't want to make a claim.
-Failure to do so within the time period, set out in your policy, may invalidate your cover.
+Failure to do so within the time period set out in your policy may invalidate your cover.